 - a.
-Certify by checking below that the required elements are included in the Aggregate Data Report on serious incident data that have occurred in child care settings each year. - i. [x] The total number of serious injuries of children in care by provider category
+Certify by checking below that the required elements are included in the Aggregate Data Report on serious incident data that have occurred in child care settings each year. - i. \boxtimes The total number of serious injuries of children in care by provider category and licensing status. - ii. \boxtimes The total number of deaths of children in care by provider category and licensing status.

-- and licensing status. - ii. [x] The total number of deaths of children in care by provider category and licensing status. - iii. [x] The total number of substantiated instances of child abuse in child care settings. - iv. [x] The total number of children in care by provider category and licensing status. - v.
-If any of the above elements are not included, describe: NOTE: For legal nonlicensed providers, the total number of children in care is not included as this information is not tracked electronically b.
+The total number of children in care by provider category and licensing status. - v.
+If any of the above elements are not included, describe: For legal nonlicensed providers, the total number of children in care is not included as this information is not tracked electronically. - b.
 Certify by providing:

 i.
-The designated entity to which child care providers must submit reports of any serious injuries or deaths of children occurring in child care and describe how the Lead Agency obtains the aggregate data from the entity: Licensed child care centers and certified license-exempt centers must submit reports of serious injuries and deaths of children occurring in child care to the department's - Licensing Division within 24 hours.
+The designated entity to which child care providers must submit reports of any serious injuries or deaths of children occurring in child care and describe how the Lead Agency obtains the aggregate data from the entity: Licensed child care centers and certified license-exempt centers must submit reports of serious injuries and deaths of children occurring in child care to the Department of Human Services - Licensing Division within 24 hours.
 Licensed family child care providers must submit reports of serious injuries and deaths of children occurring in child care to their local county licensing agency immediately.
 County licensing agencies are required to report deaths and serious injuries requiring hospitalization to the department's- Licensing Division immediately and must report aggregate serious injury information to the Licensing Division quarterly.